 Some other larger changes

-- Floor insulation: there loads of difference approaches an opinions, (this is what we did)
+- Floor insulation: there are loads of different approaches and opinions, (this is what we did)

 Conflict of interest?

-Since posting on micro-scale renewable investing and our PV install two companies I recommended have started doing “kick backs” (Trillion Fund & OnePlanetSolar).
-Since I recommended them prior to this happening, it is entirely reasonable to say my endorsements are uneffected.
-To gain a “kick back” people would have to state it was littleecoterrace that recommended them, and in the case of Trillion Fund this would be £50 each.
-Trillion Fund & OnePlanetSolar are both incredible companies and I stand by my recommendations and leave up to you whether you want to say littleecoterrace is who suggested them to you.
-We’re more interested in seeing the propagation of renewables so any money we do receive through this, we shall donate to an environmental charity.
+Since posting on micro-scale renewable investing and our PV installation two companies I recommended have started doing “kickbacks” (Trillion Fund & OnePlanetSolar).
+Since I recommended them prior to this happening, it is entirely reasonable to say my endorsements are unaffected.
+To gain a “kickback” people would have to state it was LittleEcoBlog that recommended them, and in the case of Trillion Fund, This would be £50 each.
+Trillion Fund & OnePlanetSolar are both incredible companies and I stand by my recommendations and leave it up to you whether you want to say LittleEcoBlog is who suggested them to you.
+We’re more interested in seeing the propagation of renewables so any money we do receive through this, we shall re-invest in renewables.

 Where from here?
 An event next year?

-The enthusiasm of hosts has lead to a spin out quarterly series of open talks and workshops in York for people interested in make their homes cheaper to run, more energy effecient and sustainable.
+The enthusiasm of hosts has led to a spin-out quarterly series of open talks and workshops in York for people interested in making their homes cheaper to run, more energy efficient and sustainable.
 The inaugural talk will be from Native Architects at the environment centre (St Nicks).
-They have been involved in lots of cool projects aswell as being part of a fantastic proposal to tackle the affordable housing crisis in York by creating a co-housing group (YorSpace) within York Central.
+They have been involved in lots of cool projects as well as being part of a fantastic proposal to tackle the affordable housing crisis in York by creating a co-housing group (YorSpace) within York Central.

-- Green Open Homes – National organisation leading events that showcase a variety of energy saving improvements in homes.
+- Green Open Homes – National organisation leading events that showcase a variety of energy-saving improvements in homes.
 Local events are led by local groups and individual houses are hosted by the people who live in them.
-The initiative is funded by DECC dk-apotek.com
+The initiative is funded by DECC.

-- Native Architects – Local architects firm talking at St nicks for a joint event which is that the YOEC inaugural event “Building Low Energy, Healthy Homes“
+- Native Architects – Local architects firm talking at St nicks for a joint event which is the YOEH inaugural event “Building Low Energy, Healthy Homes“